ksedge/login.webmaker.org/README.md

 This step makes the node server require superuser permissions to run, and temporarily modifies your host file. e.g. `sudo node server.js`
 See: https://github.com/jed/localhose#localhoseset-host1-host2-etc-

-Add `localhose` (watch the spelling!) to your dev dependancies  in your **package.json** file.
+Add `localhose` (note the spelling) to your dev dependancies in your **package.json** file.
 If you don't have one, add a field like this:

 ```javascript
 devDependencies: {